 Research is a general term, but includes each of the class types listed below.

 - Special Problems are an individual study in certain specialized areas, including mathematical analyses or experimental investigation of problems of current interest.
 This can include design projects.
 Special problem classes are 4903 and are taken for class credit.

-- Research Assignments are an independent research conducted under the guidance of a faculty member.
+- Research Opportunities are an independent research conducted under the guidance of a faculty member.
 Research assignments are 4699 for juniors and seniors and 2699 for freshman and sophomores.
 Research assignments are taken for class credit.

 - Presidents’ Undergraduate Research Awards (PURA) are competitive financial awards given to students who are doing research.
 PURA either gives students a salary or pays for travel expenses to present research at a conference.
 Students must apply for PURA awards.

-- The best way for you to find a research position is to talk to the professors on your own.
+- The best way for you to find a research opportunity is to talk to the professors on your own.
 Look through the Woodruff School Research Areas and see which professors are doing research that you may be interested in.
 You should then contact the professor, send a copy of your resume and ask if he/she is interested in sponsoring you for research.
 Going to see the professors in person is a great idea.

 - NRE Students: Talk to your faculty advisor.

 - Go to Georgia Tech Undergraduate Research to view institute-wide research opportunities.